-Top 6 Tips to a Good Night Sleep
+Top 6 Tips for a Good Night’s Sleep

-We strive to help our customers have a better night sleep with our bamboo pillows and bed sheets, however we know many people have trouble getting a beneficial sleep every night.
-So we have put together our top 6 top tips to a good night sleep!
+We strive to help our customers have a better night sleep with our bamboo pillows and bed sheets.
+However, we know many people have trouble getting a beneficial sleep every night.
+So we have put together our top 6 top tips to a good night’s sleep!

 Try to go to bed and wake up at the same time every day, including days off and weekends.
 This will help you get in sync with your body’s natural ‘sleep-wake cycle’ (scientifically known as circadian rhythms), which will help you benefit more from your sleep.
 Also try to maintain the routine, even if you have had a late night.
 So that means no more hitting that snooze button!!

 2. Make your bedroom the perfect sleeping haven

 - Keep your bedroom clean and tidy, free of any clutter and dust.